azizkhanp/interview-questions/README.md

 #it will replace aziz with Khan in 2&3 lines
 sed '2,3 s/aziz/Khan' <filename>

+set -x: De-bugging the commands in a shell script set +x: To stop debugging set -e: script exit immediately if any command fails to run set -u: enforces strict variable usage, if the variable is not set value, the script will exit with an error

 what would be the result of each command: echo $0: Display the current shell-like (bash / sh / csh) echo $?: Displays the exit status of the last executed command.
 (0-succeeded / error - non-zero)